Ludovica Poliero

 Ghost towns in Italy: Borzellino (Palermo, Sicilia)

 It must be one of the villages for the project of requalification of South Italy through agriculture.
-But, unfortunately, they never completed it, so it became one of the many ghost towns in Italy
+But, unfortunately, they never completed it, so it became one of the many ghost towns.

-Today the hamlet is a paradox.
-During the day, thanks to the nearby motorway, it seems almost a lively town.
-During the night, you can feel the typical ghost town's atmosphere: squeaky doors and windows, hangers and gates that slap with the wind...It's scary!
+Today the hamlet is a living paradox.
+Thanks to the nearby motorway, in the morning it seems almost a lively town, while at night, you can feel the typical ghost town's atmosphere: squeaky doors and windows, hangers and gates that slap with the wind...It's scary!

-Add to your itinerary a stop in Monreale to contemplate the extraordinary masterpieces, rich in art and history, of his famous Cathedral with the ticket offered by Visit Italy.
+Add to your itinerary a stop in Monreale, maybe on a nice weekend, and visit the extraordinary masterpieces rich in art and history of its famous Cathedral with the ticket offered by Visit Italy.

 11. Toiano (Pisa, Tuscany)